 Migration steps

-Not for: Cribl is the wrong fit as a standalone observability solution; pair with Honeycomb, Grafana Cloud, or another destination.
+Not for: Standalone use as an observability platform; Cribl is a pipeline layer that pairs with Honeycomb, Grafana Cloud, or another destination.

 Strengths